 Payments is one of the areas that has attracted the most innovation over the last decade.
 As cash and cheques have become increasingly unpopular, a raft of ASX companies have tried to make their mark on a future without cash.
 Afterpay Ltd (ASX: APT) is the most well-known ASX company in this space, but we also have other contenders like Zip Co Ltd (ASX: Z1P), Pushpay Holdings Ltd (ASX: PPH) and Splitit Ltd (ASX: SPT)

-While blockchain has gotten a lot of publicity because it’s the technology behind Bitcoin and other virtual currencies, it’s more than just an alternative payment method or a bunch of cryptocurrencies.
+While blockchain has received a lot of publicity because it’s the technology behind Bitcoin and other virtual currencies, it’s more than just an alternative payment method or a bunch of cryptocurrencies.
 Blockchain is an area that has been scorned by many investors following the ‘Bitcoin bubble’ of 2017, but its potential applications remain vast.
 The concept of a blockchain ‘ledger’ – a single, decentralised and incorruptible transactional record – may well be one of enormous future value.

 Computers and software